MattOfNZ/new-zealand-postcodes/README.md

 # new-zealand-postcodes

 A (complete?) set of New Zealand postcodes, extracted from the OpenStreetMap Nominatim database.

-Updated regularly to ensure new entries are captured.
+## Last Updated:  Early September, 2021 (ad-hoc)

 ## OpenStreetMap